-The Fastor deems himself to have The confidence of holy men For when he will, he holds concline With Butler, Hooker, Taylor, Ken, With Herbert 'in his rural nock' Or Kempis 'o'er his clostial book.'
+The rastor deems himself to have

+The confidence of hely men

+For when he will, he holds concline

+With Butler, Hooker, Taylor, Ken,

+With Herbert 'in his rural nock'

+Or Kempis 'o'er his clostial book.'

 With such as these he spends his days, Or else he goes among his flock.
-And oft he for his people prays, that they may rest of Christ the Rock.
+And oft he for his people prays, that they may rest of Christ the Rock.2

 Reverend Waters did most of his writing in his pastor's study.
-Seated behind an old aak desk, warmed by a fireplace over which hung a picture of the crucifixion, lit by the sun peering through a panel of stained glass, he wrote his books and pamphlets.
+Seated behind an old eak desk, warmed by a fireplace over which hung a picture of the crucifixion, lit by the sun peering through a panel of stained glass, he wrote his books and pamphlets.
 In all, he published:

-Ancestry of the Waters Family of Marietta, Ohio.
-Historical Sketch of All Saints' Church.
-1900 Sketch of the History of St. James' Church, Lancaster, Fa.
-1902 Some Account of the Mev.
-Theodore Edson, D.D.
+Ancestry of the Waters Family of Marietta, Chic.

+Historical Sketch of All Saints: Church.
+1900

+Sketch of the History of St. James: Church, Lancaster,

+Pa.
+1902

+Some Account of the Rev. Theodore Edson, D.D.
 1905.

 The Church Militant.
 1907 (?)

 Symbolism.
 1922.

-"The Attainment of Spiritual Freedom" 1922.
+"The Attainment of Spiritual Freedom."
+1922.

-"Report of the moceedings at the 250th Anniversary of the Settlement of the Town of Chelmsford, Mass."
+"Report of the Proceedings at the 250th Anniversary of the Settlement of the Town of Chelmsford, Mass."

 History of Chelmsford, Massachusetts.
 1917.

-In 1925, he was awarded an honorary doctorate from his alma mater, Marietta College.
+In 1926, he was awarded an honorary doctorate from his alma mater, Marietta College.
 On June 13, 1933, he died.
 His death brought great public mourning in the town and many distinguished people attended his funeral.
 Reverend Waters was buried in Forefathers Cemetery.

 Rev. Wilson Waters, D.D.
 1892-1933

 Rev. David W. Norton 1934-1937

-Rev. Charles W. Henry 1937-1947
+Rev. Charles W. Henry 1937-1941

-Rev. John M. Balcom 1940-1954
+John M. Balcom 1940-1954

-Rev. Paul D. Twelves 1954
+Paul D. Twelves 1954